Andrew Beal: Beal Bank and Beal Bank USA

-Based on the Uniform Bank Performance Report from the Federal Financial Institutions Examination Council, Beal Bank’s return on assets (ROA) was 8.1 in 2008, several times in excess of its peer group (insured savings banks with assets greater than $1 billion).
-From 2009–2012 Beal Bank generally exceeded its peer group.
+Based on the Uniform Bank Performance Report from the Federal Financial Institutions Examination Council, Beal Bank's return on assets (ROA) was 8.1 in 2008, several times in excess of its peer group (insured savings banks with assets greater than $1 billion).
+From 2009 to 2012 Beal Bank generally exceeded its peer group.

 Beal Bank USA's ROA is generally several times in excess of its peer group (insured commercial banks with assets greater than $3 billion).

 Beal Bank and Beal Bank USA report combined total capital in excess of $2.7 billion and combined total assets in excess of $7.2 billion as of June 2019.

 They have a total of 37 branch locations and offer online banking also.
 Both banks are members of and are insured by the Federal Deposit Insurance Corporation (FDIC).
 They offer deposit products to the public including CDs, money market accounts, statement savings accounts, and IRA CD accounts that are insured by the FDIC.
 Because they do not offer consumer loans or checking accounts, the banks are considered wholesale banks.
 Both banks purchase pools of non-agency residential first liens and commercial real estate-secured loans in order to fund commercial loans and participations in loans and syndications, through affiliates.

-Beal’s major businesses as of 2021 include:
+Beal's major businesses as of 2021 include: